Crazy-Marvin/FucksGiven/.github/CODE_OF_CONDUCT.md

-Welcome to the To Don't community.
+Welcome to the Fucks Given community.

 Within desired privacy, accept and grant criticism constructively.